 Groundwater elevations are analyzed using several methods.
-Hydrographs (graphs of groundwater elevation through time) for wells within and adjacent to the NMMA were updated through calendar year 2015.
+Hydrographs (graphs of groundwater elevation through time) for wells within and adjacent to the NMMA were updated through calendar year 2016.
 Hydrographs were constructed for a number of wells, including the wells used to calculate the Key Wells Index and both sets of coastal monitoring wells.
-The key wells generally represent overall groundwater elevations of the principal production aquifers in the inland areas and are combined to produce the Key Wells Index (see Appendix B and Section 7.2.1).
+The key wells are combined to produce the Key Wells Index which represents groundwater levels beneath the NMMA as a whole (see Appendix B and Section 7.2.1).
 In coastal monitoring wells, groundwater elevations were graphed for each well completion within a nested site to compare to sea level.
-Finally, the aggregate of groundwater elevation measurements was used to construct groundwater contour maps for the Spring and Fall of 2015.
+Finally, the aggregate of groundwater elevation measurements was used to construct groundwater contour maps for the Spring and Fall of 2016.